 Apartment Flooring Maintenance

-Alright, we have mentioned sealing out water by applying
+already mentioned sealing out water by applying

 caulking around toilets tubs and showers, but one bead of silicone will only

-last so long.
 If you donít keep an eye on it your seal will fail and lots of

 your money will flow right down that crack.

-You need to schedule frequent flooring inspections.
+might want to schedule frequent flooring inspections.
 I suggest

-right to inspect the flooring in every unit, but you have every good reason to
+right to inspect the flooring in every unit, but you have every good reason to.

 investigation you find that the toilet is continually running due to a broken

-part inside the tank.
+part inside the toilet tank.